dalong0514/readnotes/20230104专业原文/2023008Process_Plants-A_Handbook_for_Inherently_Safer_Design/2023008Process_Plants-A_Handbook_for_Inherently_Safer_Design0301.md

 Reference 5 concludes with the statement that, while major releases and hazards are less likely for IMPULSE plants, the potential for operator exposure and minor problems (e.g., pump leakage) may be greater.
 This remark is a helpful reminder that inherent safety involves both change, which must be managed, and tradeoffs, which must be assessed.
 No single approach can be expected to cover all issues that arise during process design and operation.
 In this regard, Etchells 6 has provided a useful listing of the potential problem areas, as well as the benefits, of process intensification.

-Potential safety benefits of process intensification include the following:6
+Potential safety benefits of process intensification include the following: 6

 1. Reduction of inventories of hazardous materials and the consequences of process failures.